Reltroner/reltroner-studio/content/statistics/sentient-population.md

   - 92% Human (Caucasian origin)
   - 5% East Asian Mongoloid
   - 3% Technocratic descendants from lost colonies
 - **Notable Characteristic:** Reflects classical 19th-century European civilization.
-Most non-Caucasian populations have migrated to Asthortera.
+Most of the immigrants from Depeisit have migrated to Asthortera.

 ---